 Today we can see that we have had significant successes:

-- A rape survivor's sexual history cannot be used to discredit her in court.
+- A rape survivor's sexual history cannot be used to discredit the survivor in court.

 - Acquaintance rape has gained greater visibility.